sonicfurqan/Salesforce-Fundamentals/readme.md

 # Structure

 ## Syntax
-Folder contains comment syntax and use to code that is used during apex,aura,lwc development
+Folder contains comment syntax and helper code that is used during apex,aura,lwc development

 ## Snippet
-Some code snippets added that are helpfully and most comely repeatedly used
+Some code snippets added that are helpfully and  repeatedly used

 ## CLI Command
 contains readme for commands used during development

 # Release
-contains some important snipe's from salesfroce release
+contains some important snipe's from salesforce release